tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > despite his spiritual improvement is not of really new mentality if he fails to seek equivalence.
 (p.
 257)

+**High Morality**
+Liberals see conservatives as "evil" because - in general - conservatives are against the good that liberals perceive as being inherent in the creation of "new ways" of dealing with the changes we experience.
+Conservatives see liberals as "evil" because - in general - liberals are working to abolish the good that conservaties perceive as being inherent in the "old ways" that conservatives seek to maintain, because they have obviously worked in the past, else we wouldn't be here.

 > Whether we conceive life as joy or as suffering depends on which is most important to us: abolition or creation.
 >
 > The beauty and the misery of concrete life consists precisely in the fact that we can escape neither abolition nor creation,
 > thus neither joy nor suffering.
 (p.
 259)

+**High Morality**
+You need to get to his discussion of high morality near the end before you can understand where he is going here.

 > If evil is synonymous with abolition and thus with suffering, and
 > good is synonymous with creation and thus with joy, then in real life good and evil destroy each other.